-These muffins are delicious any time of year but they are especially yummy in the summertime when the raspberries are local and fresh!
-They freeze well too!
-So you can make a batch and pull out a muffin when you really need one.
-If you love the white chocolate and raspberry combo as much as we do, be sure to check out our White Chocolate and Raspberry Loaf Cake.
+This is the perfect muffin to bake any time of year but they are especially yummy in the summertime when the raspberries are local and fresh!
+These muffins freeze well too!
+You'll have fresh muffins in the freezer anytime that you are craving that delicious raspberry and white chocolate combination.
+If you love the white chocolate and raspberry combo as much as we do, be sure to check out our White Chocolate and Raspberry Loaf Cake too!

 Jump to: